mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

           with the ngrok VAPI4K_BASE_URL value.</p>
     </step>
     <step>
-        <p>Click on the VAPI4K_BASE_URL value in the log to open the vapi4k admin page.</p>
+        <p>Click on the VAPI4K_BASE_URL value in the log to open the Vapi4k admin page.</p>
     </step>
     <step>
-        <p>You should now be able to make a call to your vapi.ai phone number and see the call in the admin log.</p>
+        <p>You should now be able to make a call to your Vapi phone number and see the call in the admin log.</p>
     </step>
     <step>
         <p>To see a tool call, ask the assistant "What is the weather in "Dallas, Texas?"</p>